 One of the greatest benefits of butter is its short- and medium- chain fatty acid content.
 Since these fatty acids do not have to be emulsified by bile salts during digestion, they can be absorbed directly from the small intestine and delivered to the liver to be used as an instant source of energy.
 Short- and medium- chain fatty acids are also important for immune function and possess antimicrobial and antitumor properties.
 Although the omega-3 and omega-6 content in butter are minimal, they are present in almost equal proportions if you are eating butter from grass-fed cattle, which means it will not contribute to an imbalance in your omega-3 to omega-6 ratio.

-Butter is also a good source of lecithin, which is crucial for a healthy brain and nervous system; and cholesterol which is absolutely essential for your brain, nervous system and production of all your steroid hormones.
-As long as your butter is coming from grass-fed cows, it will also be rich in CLA (conjugated linoleic acid), which has been found to possess strong anti-cancer properties, assist in weight loss and help build muscle.
+Butter is also a good source of lecithin, which is crucial for a healthy brain and nervous system; and cholesterol, which is absolutely essential for your brain, nervous system, and production of all your steroid hormones.
+As long as your butter is coming from grass-fed cows, it will also be rich in CLA (conjugated linoleic acid), which has been found to possess strong anti-cancer properties, assist in weight loss, and help build muscle.
 CLA is not present in cattle that are fed grain or hay.
 It is believed by some researchers that many native diets included butter.
 Butterfat (the fat in dairy) is a rich source of selenium and contains a variety of other nutrients like zinc, chromium, iodine, manganese, and glutathione.

-However, very concentrated sources of fat like ghee, butter, cheese, and cream can be overstimulating to the neurotransmitters dopamine and endorphins in a similar manner as drugs and alcohol, which may lead to compulsive overeating of that particular food for some people.
+However, very concentrated sources of fat like ghee, butter, cheese, and heavy cream can be overstimulating to the neurotransmitters dopamine and endorphins in a similar manner as drugs and alcohol, which may lead to compulsive overeating of that particular food for some people.
 For this reason, some individuals must be aware and cautious with “concentrated” sources of fat.
 Cheese is a concentrated source of fat and protein (casein).

-Yogurt, cheese, milk and cottage cheese also contain butterfat, but they have high levels of milk sugar known as lactose, which will fuel Candida yeast if one is dealing with overgrowth and eats too much.
-The lactose and proteins in dairy both incite a very significant insulin response, which means if you are insulin resistant, overweight, have type 2 diabetes or dealing with compulsive overeating or sugar/carb addiction, dairy can be a major perpetuator.
+Yogurt, cheese, milk, and cottage cheese also contain butterfat, but they have high levels of milk sugar known as lactose, which will fuel Candida yeast if one is dealing with overgrowth and eats too much.
+The lactose and proteins in dairy both incite a very significant insulin response, which means if you are insulin resistant, overweight, have type 2 diabetes, or you are dealing with compulsive overeating or sugar/carb addiction, dairy can be a major perpetuator.
 However, studies that showed a connection between dairy and insulin resistance were performed with skim and low-fat milk, not whole milk.
 If whole milk was used, the fat would decrease its impact on insulin.

 Dairy is a Gluten Cross-Reactor